 With your knees slightly bent and your toes pointing (approximately 30 degrees), bend through the hip and return up.
 We are working on the extensors, the glutes, and the hamstrings.
 When we start rotating the feet out (specifically the rotation happening in the hip), we target the other glutes (glute medius), which is important when preventing and overcoming numerous injuries in the hip, knee, and back.

 3. Toes In

 Rotate your toes inwards about 30 degrees.
 Make sure that the movement is happening in the hip and not twisting in the knee so you don’t stress your knees unnecessarily.
 While toeing in with a slight knee bend, bend at the hip.
 You should feel this in your hamstrings at the bottom position.

 So there you go!
 This is a great exercise to do if you can’t squat or whenever you are going through a squatting movement or doing squatting exercises that irritates your knees.

 Make sure to swing by ExercisesForInjuries.com.
 There is a good chance I have a video, an interview, or a blog post on your injury or pain.
 Enter your injury or pain into the search bar on the top right of the screen.
 There is a good chance I have something for you that will help you.

 Second, if you watch this on YouTube, head above and hit “Subscribe.”
 Every couple of days, you will receive a video like this, a guest video from one of my friends in the fitness world, or an interview that I have done with one of my friends in the fitness world.

 Third, head down below hit “Like,” and leave me a comment or question.

 Rick Kaselj, MS

-If you are suffering from any kind of knee discomfort and want to end your knee pain, then click here to check out the Knee Pain Solved program.
+If you are suffering from knee discomfort and want to end your knee pain, click here to check out the Knee Pain Solved program.